Key skills for lawyers

 Just tap MyLCN+ to save it to your account

-To secure a training contract or pupillage, you will need to demonstrate several key skills and attributes, which will also be essential throughout your career.
-Law is an intellectually demanding profession, so the first thing to note is that your academic results – from your GCSEs to your final degree classification – are important.
-Although some law firms may be willing to overlook less-than-perfect grades in light of other achievements, most will expect good A levels and at least a 2.1 degree, which is arguably even more crucial at the Bar.
+To secure a training contract or pupillage, you will need to demonstrate several key skills and attributes that will also be essential throughout your career.
+Law is an intellectually demanding profession, so your academic results – from your GCSEs to your final degree classification – are important.
+Although some law firms may be willing to overlook less-than-perfect grades in light of other achievements, most will expect good A levels and at least a 2.1 degree.

 Communication and networking skills

-Successful solicitors and barristers have to build and maintain relationships with clients, which are often based on rapport between individuals even when the client is a large organisation.
-This requires excellent general interpersonal skills, which you will also need when meeting potential employers and colleagues when at interview or on a vacation scheme.
+Successful solicitors and barristers have to build and maintain relationships with clients, which are often based on rapport between individual people even when the client is a large organisation.
+This requires excellent interpersonal skills, which you will also need when meeting potential employers and colleagues when at interview or on a vacation scheme.

-The ability to network, a form of socialising that all but the most confident can find awkward, is also important when seeking a training contract or pupillage, as well as when winning work and building client relationships.
+The ability to network, an activity that all but the most confident can find awkward, is also important when seeking a training contract or pupillage, as well as when winning work and building client relationships.
 So before you first enter a room full of strangers, all standing in closed circles and engaged in animated conversation, and feel the urge to find a corner, gulp down a drink and leave, be sure to pick up a few tips on how to get the best out of these potentially tricky – yet opportune – situations.

-Read our guide to networking for trainees and students, then listen to the advice of LCN’s veteran networker, Matthew Broadbent.
+Read our guide to networking for trainees and students, then listen to the advice of LCN’s experienced networker, Matthew Broadbent.

-Being a lawyer involves a lot of paperwork and written correspondence, as does the application process, so being charming in person will do you little good if you cannot write with good spelling and grammar, as well as clarity and precision.
-You also need to be aware of your audience and your need to write in a formal tone (no application bantz or LOLz, pls).
-Remember, the slightest spelling mistake is likely to see an application rejected and your crumpled hopes tossed into the metaphorical bin, while recruiters would rather read a concise, clear personal statement rather than 2,000 words of waffle.
+Being a lawyer involves a lot of email and letter writing, and plenty of paperwork, so good spelling and grammar, and the ability to express yourself clearly, are essential.
+You also need to be aware of your audience and your need to write in a formal tone (no application bantz, pls).
+Remember, the slightest spelling mistake could ruin your application, while recruiters want to read clear, concise answers to the questions on the application form – not waffle.

-Before applying for a training contract or pupillage, read LCN's guidance on formal writing for applications and corresponding with other professionals.
+Before applying for a training contract or pupillage, read LCN's guide to writing cover letters, CVs and applications.

-Extensive legal knowledge, academic excellence and top communication skills are still unlikely to be enough to impress in most areas of law.
-Modern lawyers need to also think like business people and tailor their legal advice so that it protects and furthers the interests of their clients.
-This involves understanding the sectors in which your firm and/or clients operate, which you can start developing as a student by keeping up with the commercial press.
+Modern lawyers also need to think like business people and tailor their legal advice so that it helps clients to achieve their goals and avoid pitfalls.
+This involves understanding the sectors in which your firm and clients operate, which you can start developing as a student by keeping up with business stories in the media.